julieanneco/predictingHDI/README.md

 Each indicator has a vector code that is used for querying and downloading functions within R. There are several ways to find the vector codes for specfic indicators or indicators containing a keyword.
 In R, you can use the WDIsearch() function.
 You can also use the worldbank report creator or data dictionary to find specific indicators.
 To get a list of all indicators, you can use the function WDIcache(), however, R Studio will omit many rows from view.

 <details open="open">
-The WDI library is installed and loaded like any other package
+ <summary>The WDI library is installed and loaded like any other package</summary>
 </details>